Your doctor may recommend brain-imaging tests, such as MRI or CT scans, to rule out other possible causes for your headaches.

 If you have secondary cough headaches, surgery is often needed to fix the underlying problem.
 Preventive medications usually don't help people who have secondary cough headaches.
 However, responding to medication doesn't necessarily mean that you have a primary cough headache.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or a general practitioner.
+You're likely to start by seeing your family doctor.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a neurologist.

 What you can do